 Jardín is a truly delightful and vibrant Colombian town, surrounded by lush green mountains.
 You can spend days (or even weeks) exploring the surrounding countryside, finding beautiful waterfalls and enchanting caves.
 Cowboys roam Jardín’s picturesque streets.
 The main square is packed with locals chatting and drinking coffee at the colourful bars.
 We spent 2 weeks in this paradise, and wish we could have stayed longer.
 Here are the best things to do in Jardin, Colombia:

 I’ve seen a heap load of waterfalls throughout my travels, but Cueva del Esplendor is pretty special.
 Inside the cave a waterfall rushes through a hole in the cave roof.
 The waterfall glitters and is illuminated in the sunlight.
 It’s pretty magical.

 You can trek or horse ride up to this cave.
 Do speak to the friendly and helpful tourist information in Jardin about getting a horse and guide.

 Worth the trek up to Cueva del Esplendor

-We trekked up to Cueva del Esplendor.
+You can trek up to Cueva del Esplendor.
 It’s not an easy trek by far, with lots of up hill on a difficult path and it will take you the entire day (6-7hours).
 However, it is worth it for the absolutely stunning views you get on the way.